What to Expect During Your First Visit

 Our programs change the first Monday of each month.
 Some gyms boast of how every workout is different so you don’t get bored.
 We’ve never had anyone say they're bored...they’re too excited by how much their ability to perform certain exercises has improved throughout the month!

-We'll start with smart training and a little orientation
+We'll start with a little orientation of our Personal Training program

-Next we’ll literally walk you through what a regular strength training session looks like.
+Next we’ll literally walk you through what a Total Strength training session looks like.
 We’ll show you the filing cabinet where everyone keeps their training log to track their progress, grab a clipboard and pen, and begin their workouts.

 Ready to get started?